openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   Course handouts are files you make available to students in the Course Info page.

-  See :ref:`Add Course Handouts` for more information.
+  For more information, see :ref:`Add Course Handouts`.

 .. _Course Info Page: